cert-manager/website/content/en/docs/contributing/building.md

 ### I need granular control

 You can also pick and mix the individual bash helper scripts:
-* `update-bazel.sh`: updates the all `*.bazel` files includding formatting them
+* `update-bazel.sh`: updates the all `*.bazel` files including formatting them
 * `update-codegen.sh`: runs all code generation
 * `update-crds.sh`: updates all CRD files to the latest scheme
 * `update-deps-licenses.sh`: updates the `LICENCES` file, needed when adding/updating dependencies
-* `update-deps.sh`: installs new dependancies declared in the code and adds them into the Bazel and Go module files
+* `update-deps.sh`: installs new dependencies declared in the code and adds them into the Bazel and Go module files
 * `update-gofmt.sh`: runs `go fmt` on all code

 Most of these have a `verify-*` equivalent which will run inside our CI to verify all the scripts ran before merging the PR.